thatslifescience/github_dev/_posts/2020-06-27-how-community-based-conservation-helps-lemurs-rbell.md

  image_fullwidth: ecosystem-header.jpg
 image:
  thumb: 06272020-Fig3_Bell.jpg
-teaser: “Madagascar is undergoing environmental and socioeconomic crises that threaten the future of the island country.
-Here is how community-based conservation can help.”
+teaser: Madagascar is undergoing environmental and socioeconomic crises that threaten the future of the island country.
+Here is how community-based conservation can help.
 source-id: 1SnSv0u9C1pwEclCeBqf-8pwZeC1CEkPv1iJ5wEGL3Qk
 published: true
 ---